x4dr/Fen/spellsideeffects.md

 ---
-title: ZauberSeitenEffekte
+outgoing links: []
 tags: []
-outgoing links: []
+title: ZauberSeitenEffekte
--21-  |    Lose 1 Strain, roll 1d10 to increase the result
+---
 -20   |    Instant healing to full
 -19   |    caster ages 2d10-15 years.
 Then continues aging at half/double the normal rate until the effect is negated -18   |    1 healing on all wounds